15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Halibut

-is part of the family known as pleuronectidae which includes other well-known fish like flounder.
+is part of the family known as Pleuronectidae which includes other well-known fish like flounder.
 It’s often described as a substitute for the sole, and since it is often presented in fillets, it can be difficult for the customer to distinguish it.

 It has an oval long, and fleshy body.
 It has both eyes to the right of the head and looking to the right.
 Its appearance is quite bizarre as it’s similar to flounders.
 However, it is much bigger.